ifremer-bioinformatics/samba/README.md

 ### Contact

-For any concerns/problems or suggestions, do not hesitate to contact us: [Laure Qunitric](mailto:laure.quintric@ifremer.fr) or [Cyril Noël](mailto:cyril.noel@ifremer.fr)
+For any concerns/problems or suggestions, do not hesitate to contact us Laure Quintric or Cyril Noël